MegapolisPlayer/MegapolisPlayer/README.md

    - *Geneva* - a debugger for Versailles
    - *Belgrade* - a graphical user interface for Versailles

-*C++ H Interpreter* (as part of Fowsoft) - an """""""""""innovative""""""""""" open-source c-like language

 ## Unsupported/Deprecated Projects
 *MinisterOS* - just a **test x86 BIOS OS** which displays time, RAM and CPU vendor

-*MuffleSpeech* - a speech muffler (does still get small bugfixes)
+*MuffleSpeech* - a speech muffler (does still get small bugfixes if necessary.

-*CountryFramework* - merged into Versailles

 ## Contributing
 Please contribute.
 Like actually, please do.